p-kulesza/p-kulesza/README.md

 ### Project 3: API Data Processing [Python]

-- Description: This project integrates OmdbAPI and TasteDive to create a comprehensive platform for discovering and exploring movies.
-By leveraging OmdbAPI, the system provides detailed information about movies, including plots, casts, and ratings.
-TasteDive enhances this by offering personalized movie recommendations based on user preferences.
+- Description: This project integrates OmdbAPI and TasteDive  for discovering and exploring movies.
+OmdbAPI provides detailed information about movies, including plots, casts, and ratings.
+TasteDive offers personalized movie recommendations based on user preferences.
 The combination of these APIs ensures a rich user experience, allowing for easy discovery and detailed exploration of films.

 - Technologies: Python